Christine Morrow

 A Few Words About Jack Larsen

 Surface design is a term coined by Jack Larsen in 1976.
-"I don't like the term," Larsen will tell you preferring instead “fabric embellishment” to represent the manipulations of surfaces that go beyond woven constructions (https://www.surfacedesign.org/).
+"I don't like the term," Larsen will tell you prefer instead “fabric embellishment” to represent the manipulations of surfaces that go beyond woven constructions (https://www.surfacedesign.org/).
 Larsen felt the loom relegated fabric to the uniformity and that surface designers are more interested in the surface geography and geometry which provide unlimited options for dimensional possibilities and opportunities for experimenting with color, texture, and design.
 I am grateful for my time in the Larsen Studio as it imprinted a lasting influence on me.
 Fast forward to this decade and now I create art on a variety of surfaces where the range of textures and colors are endless.

 A Play on M.C.
 Esher’s geometries —Double Weave, 1978 Christine Stout (Morrow), Fabric Used for Pillows